Rizky-Iqbal36/dockerNodeMongo/README.md

 you need to change the db connection on server.js before exec this command<br />
 see "Kubernetes Deployment" on .env.example<br />

+- on secret.example.yaml <br />
+  - encode your key value by exec "echo -n yourValue | base64" replace the output to ENCRYPTED_USERNAME<br />
+  - do exactly the same to replace ENCRYPTED_PASSWORD<br />
+  - now, you R ready to apply secret.example.yaml<br />
+- after that, you can apply mongodb-statefulset.yaml, mongo ready to use
+- login to mongo using the value of MONGO_USERNAME and MONGO_PASSWORD before you encode it

 #### Statefulset MongoDB (Replica Set)

 secure your mongodb kefile <br />